Fentaniao/Liquid/Preview.md

 In life, if the edges and corners of objects are too sharp, it is not safe.
 Industrial Angle, rounded/chamfered for easier assembly.
 Instead of sharp edges that make people feel cold, rounded corners make people feel more warm.

+#### Multi-Support

+- Both English and Chinese.

+- Both light and dark mode, and also provide ink mode.

 ## Effect

 ### Context